cidacslab/AESOP-Data-Documentation/docs/source/health.rst

 Respiratory infections
 ----------------------

-some text followed of other subsections
+some text followed by other subsections

 Arboviruses infections
 ----------------------